DRUFS/DRUFS/README.md

 ## Hello!

-I'm a recent graduate of Columbia University seeking professional growth.
+I'm a recent graduate of Columbia University seeking professional growth and opportunities to collaborate!

 ### Languages and tools